 Regular part-time and full-time employees and their families may take advantage of the University's tuition waiver program to work toward a degree or improve their job skills.

-Regular faculty and staff employed for a minimum of 20 hours per week may receive a tuition waiver for up to eight (8) credit hours per semester, a maximum of 16 credit hours per academic year at any University of Alaska campus.
+Regular faculty and staff employed at semester start, for a minimum of 20 hours per week may receive a tuition waiver for up to eight (8) credit hours per semester, a maximum of 16 credit hours per academic year at any University of Alaska campus.

 Spouses and/or dependent children of UA employees are eligible for the tuition waiver.
 Dependent children must be under the age of 24.